 Wiener Schmucktage 2 day Workshop/Masterclass

-In this workshop you will discover a different way of working in digital 3D.
+In this workshop participants discovered a different way of working in digital 3D.

 More about Anarkik 3D Design and haptics